Solar lights light up our residence when avoiding substantial electricity bills. But what happens when your solar is not working as expected?

 - Measure the battery’s voltage: In instances where the battery has too high or too low voltage, the controller hinders the battery from charging.

-- Measure the voltage of the solar controller: use the multimeter to measure the terminal voltage of the solar terminal.
+- Measure the voltage of the solar controller: Use the multimeter to measure the terminal voltage of the solar terminal.
 If the voltage is not in range, your solar controller has an issue.

-- Check the equipment: We stated that the solar lights equipment might be defective.
+- Check the equipment: We stated that the solar light equipment might be defective.
 First, check if your solar panel, battery, and charge controller are intact.
 If any of them is faulty, you can contact the solar lights company for a replacement.

 Issues with the solar panel.